-Dyson and Preston (2006)Dyson and Preston (2006) conducted a similar study to examine how the cognitive complexity of four U.S. presidents (Truman through Johnson) related to their use of historical analogy in the foreign policy statements.
-High complexity presidents (Eisenhower and Kennedy) were more likely to use sophisticated historical analogies and more likely to use analogies from other time periods and cultures than low complexity presidents (Truman and Johnson).
-Crichlow (2005)Crichlow (2005) studied the policy preferences of U.S. foreign ministers for specific policy decisions.
+Dyson and Preston (2006) conducted a similar study to examine how the cognitive complexity of four U.S. presidents (Truman through Johnson) related to their use of historical analogy in the foreign policy statements.
+High complexity presidents (Eisenhower and Kennedy) were more likely to use sophisticated historical analogies and cross-cultural analogies than low complexity presidents (Truman and Johnson).
+Crichlow (2005) studied the policy preferences of U.S. foreign ministers for specific policy decisions.
 He found that conflict-oriented policy preferences were correlated with ministers’ distrust and belief in events ruled by chance while cooperative-oriented policy preferences were correlated with belief that others will be cooperative, belief in the stability of the future, and greater perception of control.
 With the exception of the belief that others will be cooperative, these relationships remain significant even when controlling for the level of provocation.
 To demonstrate the importance of ministers’ policy preferences, Crichlow found that the ministers’ policy preference was positively correlated with the official policy.
 Together, these studies demonstrate personal characteristics of executives, including their language use, can illuminate foreign policy preferences.

-Several studies have been conducted examining the factors which influence the public’s attitudes toward foreign policy.
-Friese, Fishman, Beatson, Sauerwein, and Rip (2009)Friese et al. (2009) found that the relationship between political orientation and support for the Iraq War was mediated by participant’s attribution of responsibility for the war.
+In addition to politician influence, public attitudes of foreign policy are an important area of investigation.
+Friese, Fishman, Beatson, Sauerwein, and Rip (2009) portrayed that the relationship between political orientation and support for the Iraq War was mediated by the participant’s attribution of responsibility for the war.
 Participants who were led to believe that the U.S. lied about Iraq’s possession of WMDs were less likely to support the war than those lead to believe that Iraq did posses WMDs.
-Sahar (2010)Sahar (2009) also studied attributions of responsibility for the war in Afghanistan and the Iraq War.
-She found three major types of attributions: U.S. foreign policy in the Middle East, resentment of American successes, and terrorist personal traits.
+Sahar (2010) studied attributions of responsibility for the war in Afghanistan and the Iraq War denoting three major types of attributions: U.S. foreign policy in the Middle East, resentment of American successes, and terrorist personal traits.
 She then examined how these attributions related to patriotism, perceived threat, and support for war.
 In a 2001 sample, blind patriotism, which represents loyalty to one’s nation regardless of other factors, was positively correlated with the resentment attribution, perceived threat, support for the war in Afghanistan, and belief in the success of the War on Terror, and negatively correlated with the U.S. foreign policy attribution.
 Constructive patriotism positively correlated with all three attributions and perceived threat.
 In a 2005 sample, the correlations with blind patriotism remained the same except that the resentment attribution no longer correlated with blind patriotism.
 Constructive patriotism positively correlated with the U.S. foreign policy and terrorist traits attributes and negatively correlated with support for the Iraq War.
 Over time, blind patriotism, perceived threat, support for the war in Afghanistan, belief in success decreased while attributions of U.S. responsibility for the wars increased.